rust-lang/book/src/ch21-02-multithreaded.md

 First, let’s explore how our code might look if it did create a new thread for every connection.
 As mentioned earlier, this isn’t our final plan due to the problems with potentially spawning an unlimited number of threads, but it is a starting point to get a working multithreaded server first.
-Then we’ll add the thread pool as an improvement, and contrasting the two solutions will be easier.
+Then, we’ll add the thread pool as an improvement, and contrasting the two solutions will be easier.

 Listing 21-11 shows the changes to make to `main` to spawn a new thread to